jliocsar/elizabeth/readme.md

 The [`Layout`](https://github.com/jliocsar/beth-bp/blob/main/src/components/layout/index.tsx) component is used on each page of the application to include the built style/script files.

-Load speeds are currently quite fast as all JS/CSS files are grabbed from the application's server, but I'm still trying to figure out the best approach to do this.
+Load speeds are currently quite fast as all JS/CSS files are grabbed from the application's server (gzipped by the [`static-compression` Bun plugin](https://github.com/jliocsar/beth-bp/blob/main/plugins/static-compression.ts)), but I'm still trying to figure out the best approach to do this.

 ## TODO